ajram23/Orbit/README.md

 An AI-powered assistant that orchestrates your professional life from your Mac toolbar.
 Connect your apps, automate workflows, and let Orbit handle the repetitive work while you focus on what matters.

 **Your contacts.
 Your apps.
+Your workflows.
 One intelligent assistant.
 Zero friction.**

 ## What Orbit Does